aws/aws-rfdk/packages/aws-rfdk/lib/core/README.md

 ## Connecting To An Instance

-AWS-RFDK provides a few constructs that can create instances (for example, [StaticPrivateIpServer](#staticprivateipserver) or [MongoDbInstance](#mongodbinstance)) and there are multiple ways to connect to these instances.
+The RFDK provides a few constructs that can create instances (for example, [StaticPrivateIpServer](#staticprivateipserver) or [MongoDbInstance](#mongodbinstance)) and there are multiple ways to connect to these instances.

 ### Session Manager